pkardas/notes/books/refactoring.md

 FEATURE ENVY - for example: a function in one module spends more time communicating with functions or data inside another module than it does within its own module - the function clearly wants to be with the data, so move function to get it there.
 Put things together that change together.

-DATA CLUMPS - some items enjoy hanging around together, same three or four data items appare together in lots of places - you can group them together.
+DATA CLUMPS - some items enjoy hanging around together, same three or four data items appear together in lots of places - you can group them together.

 PRIMITIVE OBSESSION - many programmers are reluctant to create their own fundamental types which are useful for their domain.